-In February 2012, the HLGE group announced that it had recorded pre-tax losses for the three most recently completed consecutive financial years.
-The HLGE group will likely require funds for its core businesses and to invest in future growth opportunities.
+The HLGE group has recorded pre-tax losses for the last four consecutive fiscal years, starting in 2009.
+Additionally, in March 2013, the shareholders of HLGE approved the disposition of two assets.
+See "Item 4.
+Information on the Company - The HLGE Group" for additional information on these dispositions.
+One of the assets, a joint venture company that owns Hotel Equatorial Shanghai, represents a significant majority of the HLGE group's revenue from operations.
+This disposition may cause the HLGE group to experience a significant decline in revenues, which could adversely impact its cash flow.
+The HLGE group will likely require additional funds for its core businesses and to invest in future growth opportunities.
 There is no assurance that the HLGE group would be able to generate sufficient internal funds to finance such endeavors.
 Accordingly, the HLGE group may, depending on the cash flow requirements and financial condition, need to raise additional funds by issuing equity or a combination of equity and debt or by entering into strategic relationships or through other arrangements.
 Any additional equity financing by HLGE may dilute our equity interests in HLGE.
 Any debt financing may contain restrictive covenants with respect to dividends, future capital raising and other financial and operational matters.
-Failure to obtain additional financing where such financing is required on acceptable terms, will adversely affect the HLGE group's business, financial performance and financial position and the HLGE group's ability to pursue its growth plans.
+Failure to obtain additional financing where such financing is required on acceptable terms, if at all, will adversely affect the HLGE group's business, financial performance and financial position and the HLGE group's ability to pursue its growth plans.

-The HLGE group may be unable to raise sufficient funds to pay their debt obligations to us.
+The HLGE group may be unable to raise sufficient funds to pay its debt obligations to us.